NaoNaoOnline/apischema/README.md

 APIs allow for multiple search query objects.
 Each object represents a context defining its own behaviour.

+##### Intern

+Intern search queries reference internally managed fields of the underlying resource objects.
+The search query below returns the event object associated to the specified event ID, which in turn originated from the system at resource creation.

 ```json
 {
     "object": [